Income, Market & Cost Approaches in 409A: When to Use Each

 Pre-priced-round companies are the exception: a pre-product, pre-revenue company with only friends-and-family capital and no priced round may have the cost approach as the most defensible primary method.
 For a deeper treatment of the early-stage case, see our coverage of 409A valuation for startups.

-How AICPA Practice Aid Guides Approach Selection
+How Does the AICPA Practice Aid Guide 409A Approach Selection?

 The AICPA Practice Aid on the valuation of privately-held company equity securities issued as compensation is the canonical reference for 409A methodology.
 The Practice Aid does not dictate a single approach but provides a five-stage framework for matching the approach to the company's development: